canonical/snapcraft/docs/debug.md

 ```

 Ah, `xkcd-webserver` is a web server and we apparently forgot to include the
-`network-service` in our 'caps' in the yaml.
+`network-bind` in our 'plugs' in the yaml.
 At this point, you could simply
-add it to the `caps` for that service, rebuild the snap, remove the old snap
+add it to the `plugs` for that service, rebuild the snap, remove the old snap
 and install the new one.
-Eg, after adding the `network-service` cap:
+Eg, after adding the `network-bind` interface:

 ```
-$ sudo snappy service start xkcd-webserver
+$ sudo systemctl start snap.xkcd-webserver.xkcd-webserver
-$ sudo snappy service status xkcd-webserver
+$ sudo systemctl status snap.xkcd-webserver.xkcd-webserver
 Snap        Service        State
 xkcd-webserver    xkcd-webserver    enabled; loaded; active (running)
 ```

-For simple things like forgetting a cap, rebuilding and reinstalling the snap
+For simple things like forgetting an interface, rebuilding and reinstalling the
-is enough.
-Other times you might be developing custom policy for a specialized
+snap is enough.
+Other times you might be developing custom policy for a
-snap or want to simply allow some accesses temporarily.
-In these cases it is
+specialized snap or want to simply allow some accesses temporarily.
+In these
-usually easier to modify policy in place on the device to get everything
+cases it is usually easier to modify policy in place on the device to get
-working (and if working on custom policy, copying this back to your packaging
+everything working (and if working on custom policy, copying this back to your
-files).
+packaging files).

 IMPORTANT: whether you are using templated policy, `security-override` or
 `security-policy`, the actual security policy that is applied at runtime is